“There’s one!” My daughter raced across the yard to pull the little white lollipop ghost from the tree branch.

 If the ghosts are top heavy you can secure the yarn to the back of the ghost’s head with a bit of clear tape to keep the ghosts from tilting.

 You can adjust the difficulty level of the Halloween scavenger hunt depending on the ages of your kids.
 For younger kids put the ghosts at their eye level.
 For older kids you can put them up higher and spread them out more.
-This winter, try having a Candy Cane Hunt.
+(Love it?
+This winter, try having a Candy Cane Hunt.)

 You’ll also enjoy: